daniellembecker/DanielleBecker_Lab_Notebook/_posts/2021-12-28-Mcapitata-Development-16S-Analysis-Part-2.md

 Move the manifest file in with the data files.

 ```
-mv /data/putnamlab/ashuffmyer/AH_MCAP_16S/metadata/sample_manifest.tsv /data/putnamlab/ashuffmyer/AH_MCAP_16S/raw_data/
+mv /data/putnamlab/ashuffmyer/AH_MCAP_16S/metadata/sample_manifest.txt /data/putnamlab/ashuffmyer/AH_MCAP_16S/raw_data/
 ```

 Run in the `AH_MCAP_16S` directory.

-*Note that I had to create a new conda environment, this wont be needed if conda activate works*
+Note that I had to create a new conda environment, the previous environment was not present.
+This step is not needed if `conda activate` works.

 ```
 conda create -n AH_MCAP_16S